drweb86/butil/README.md

 ## Key functions and characteristics of software

-- Incremental backup model with deduplication of files;
+- Incremental backup with deduplication of files;
 - [Import audios, photos, videos from SD Card of camera, recorder; photos and videos from your phone via WI-FI through FTPS Server application using template file names](./help/Configure/Import%20media%20task.md);
 - Simple configuring takes less time and goes easily and with comfort;
 - Multiple backup tasks are supported;